How do I find my advisor?

 What are minimum acceptable grades?

-Mechanical Engineering majors must achieve a C or better in Math 106, 107, 208, and 221 to continue in the math sequence, as required by the course prerequisites set by the Math Department.
-A grade of C or better is also required in PHYS 211 in order to take MECH 223.
+Mechanical engineering majors must achieve a C or better in Math 106, 107, 208, and 221 to continue in the math sequence, as required by the course prerequisites set by the Math Department.
+A grade of C or better is also required in PHYS 211 in order to take MECH 223, and in MECH 223 in order to take MECH 325 and 373.
 In any other course, any passing (non-F) grade will apply to your degree if your GPA is acceptable.
 Both semester and cumulative GPA must be at least 2.500 for continued enrollment in the College of Engineering.
 If the cumulative GPA drops below 2.400, a student will be on "restricted" status, may be removed from the college, and cannot graduate from the college.
-To avoid being placed on probation and ultimately dismissed from the university, the GPA, both semester and cumulative, should stay above 2.00.
+To avoid being placed on probation and ultimately dismissed from the university, the GPA - both semester and cumulative - should stay above 2.00.

 What courses can I take P/N (pass, no pass)?

 Students in the College of Engineering must take ENGR 20, ENGR 30, and ENGR 400 with the grading option Pass/No Pass.
 Students may also take ACE Electives 5, 6, 7, and 9 on a Pass/No Pass basis.
-Students in the College of Engineering may not take any other required courses or technical elective courses with the grading option of Pass/No Pass.
+Engineering students may not take any other required courses or technical elective courses with the grading option of Pass/No Pass.

 Which computer programming course should I take?